Complex Cancer Care

 What is a complex cancer diagnosis?

-• Advanced stage (stage IV metastatic cancer), relapsed solid tumors refractory to standard FDA-approved treatment options; and
+- Solid Tumors: Advanced stage (stage IV metastatic cancer), relapsed solid tumors refractory to standard FDA-approved treatment options.

 How referrals to an out-of-network cancer center work

-A member can get medically needed services from an out-of-network provider but there must be a payment agreement in place with Health Net (i.e., letter of agreement or LOA).
+A member may get medically needed services from an out-of-network provider if all attempts to find an in-network provider have been exhausted.
+A payment agreement must be in place with Health Net (i.e., letter of agreement or LOA).
 This includes:

-• When a member requests a referral through an out-of-network NCI-designated comprehensive cancer center, out-of-network NCORP-affiliated site, or out-of-network qualifying academic cancer center, or a member chooses a different type of cancer treatment provider,
+- When a member requests a referral through an out-of-network NCI-designated comprehensive cancer center, out-of-network NCORP-affiliated site, or out-of-network qualifying academic cancer center, or chooses a different type of cancer treatment provider,

 or